Claimants Jailed – Eyeopener for All Claimants: Is Your Current Provider Asking or Involving You in Determining Eligible R&D Projects?

 - Do they have a system to identify, capture and document R&D on a real-time basis that integrates well with other product development processes?

-- Will our R&D provider be there if HMRC comes in to review the claim and are we confident the provider has a good process and reputation with HMRC to defend our claim, and that no penalties will result from a claim submission?
+- Will our R&D provider be there if HMRC comes in to review the claim and are we confident the provider has a good process to defend our claim, and that no penalties will result from a claim submission?

 If the answer to any of the above questions is no, contact us so that we may discuss the RDP holistic approach to our services, review your existing claim and how we differentiate from large tax and audit firms who claim they are experts.